 Helpful Answers to FAQ's

 Don’t panic! the first thing to do is carefully read the notice – to determine why it was sent, what the IRS is requesting, and what they want you to do.
 It may be nothing of importance; it may even be a notice in your favor.
 After reading it you should bring it to our attention.

 You should keep your records and tax returns for at least 3 years from the date the return was filed or the date the return was required to be filed, whichever is later.
 It is recommended that you keep these records longer if possible.

-If you use a portion of your home for business purposes, you may be able to take a home office deduction whether you are self-employed or an employee.
+If you use a portion of your home for business purposes, you may be able to take a home office deduction if you are self-employed.
 Expenses you may be able to deduct for business use of your home may include the business portion of real estate taxes, mortgage interest, rent, utilities, insurance, depreciation, painting, and repairs.

 You can claim this deduction only if you use a part of your home regularly and exclusively:

 - As your principal place of business for any trade or business.